nmdl-mizo/isdpainn/evaluation/README.md

 ## Dataset download

-To run the scripts for evaluation, dataset must be downloaded.
+To run the scripts for evaluation, some data must be downloaded.

+The files in zenodo and NOMAD can be downloaded readily by running `evaluation/scripts/download.py`.
+The script downloads following:
-The trained weights, settings, and MSE for each of the random and scaffold splits and the ablation experiment have been uploaded to zenodo.
+  - The trained weights, settings, and MSE for each of the random and scaffold splits from [zenodo](https://doi.org/10.5281/zenodo.10547719)
+  - The trained weights, settings, and MSE for the ablation experiments from [zenodo](https://zenodo.org/doi/10.5281/zenodo.10566200).
-The raw files for the rotated benzene and the CASTEP results for the aromatic amino acids are uploaded to NOMAD.
+  - Some of the raw CASTEP results files for analyzing the aromatic amino acids (Dataset id: [-wYS-_xcTce_8ufAVvJPZA](https://doi.org/10.17172/NOMAD/2024.01.23-1)) and the rotated benzene (Dataset id: [PFHr0r4-SDy-2otuTyk1Pw](https://doi.org/10.17172/NOMAD/2024.01.23-2)) from NOMAD.
-The files in zenodo and NOMAD can be downloaded by running `evaluation/scripts/download.py`.

 Seperately, download the site-specific C-K edge spectra dataset named "site_spectra_0.5eV.hdf5" from [FigShare](https://figshare.com/ndownloader/files/31947896) and place it under `evaluation/dataset/raw` directory.
 This file contains the carbon K-edge spectra data smoothed by a Gaussian filter at 0.5 eV for each site including intensities corresponding to the x-, y-, and z-directions.